The Reality Campaign

 Additional statistics will be revealed on Reality Campaign posters throughout the academic year.

 Applying the Data

-We don't claim that the data is perfect or that reported usage numbers that should be viewed as absolute.
-Data should never be directly applied absolutely to any individual student.
+We don't claim that the data is perfect or that reported usage numbers should be viewed as absolute.
+Data should never be directly applied to any individual student.
 The NCHA uses self-report data, and although it could be said that respondents lied in their responses, the NCHA is considered to be highly reliable and valid as a self-report measure amongst college students (Higher Education Center, 1998).
 There was no direct motivation for students to lie.
-If you have doubts about the data, keep them in mind and encourage your friends not only to take the survey the next time it's repeated, but to take it honestly.
+If you have doubts about the data, keep them in mind and encourage your friends not only to take the survey the next time it's repeated but to take it honestly.